GoogleCloudPlatform/datacatalog-tag-engine/README.md

 export TAG_ENGINE_PROJECT="<PROJECT>"  # GCP project id for running the Tag Engine service export TAG_ENGINE_REGION="<REGION>"    # GCP region for running Tag Engine service, e.g. us-central1

 export BIGQUERY_PROJECT="<PROJECT>"    # GCP project used by BigQuery data assets, can be equal to TAG_ENGINE_PROJECT.
-This variable is used for setting permissions in step 11 export BIGQUERY_REGION="<REGION>"      # GCP region in which data assets in BigQuery are stored, e.g. us-central1
+This variable is used for setting permissions in steps 10 and 11 export BIGQUERY_REGION="<REGION>"      # GCP region in which data assets in BigQuery are stored, e.g. us-central1

 export CLOUD_RUN_SA="<ID>@<PROJECT>.iam.gserviceaccount.com"     # email of your Cloud Run service account for running Tag Engine service